 Each year SFDW launches a call to host to the design community to participate as official hosts.
 The applications are then reviewed and those that are approved are added to our curated event calendar to create the best experience possible.
 The call to host goes out in November of the previous year and runs through the spring of the following year.

-Participants are companies (or individuals) who have gone through the application process and have been approved to host an event or participate in the Studio Crawl, curate an exhibit or installation that speaks to the design community, be included on the Design Map, or exhibit at the Design Hub at Pier 27.
-Official participants have rights to use the SFDW logo to call out their participation in San Francisco Design Week.
+Community Host Participants are companies (or individuals) who have gone through the application process through our Call for Proposals and have been approved to host an event or open their doors during the official Studio Crawl, curate an exhibit or installation that speaks to the design community, be included on the Design Sights feature, or exhibit at the Design Hub at Pier 27.
+Official Community Host participants have rights to use the SFDW logo to announce their participation in San Francisco Design Week.

 I’m not from SF, how do I get involved?